springfall2008/batpred/docs/apps-yaml.md

   100 : 0.24
 ```

-- **battery_discharge_power_curve** - Some batteries tail off their discharge rate at low SoC% and this optional configuration item enables you to model this in Predbat.
+- **battery_discharge_power_curve** - This optional configuration item enables you to model in Predbat a tail off in discharging at low SoC%.

 Enter the discharging curve as a series of steps of % of max discharge rate for each SoC percentage.

 The default is 1.0 (full power) discharge all the way to 0%.

-When the battery_discharge_power_curve option is *not* set in apps.yaml and Predbat performs an initial run (e.g. due to restarting AppDaemon or an edit being made to apps.yaml),
+If the battery_discharge_power_curve option is *not* set in apps.yaml and Predbat performs an initial run (e.g. due to restarting the Predbat/AppDaemon add-on,
-Predbat will generate the curve for you from historical battery discharging information.
+or an edit being made to apps.yaml), then Predbat will automatically calculate the discharging curve for you from historical battery discharging information.

-You should look at the [AppDaemon/Predbat logfile](output-data.md#predbat-logfile) to find the predicted battery discharging curve and copy/paste it into your `apps.yaml` file.
+You should look at the [Predbat logfile](output-data.md#predbat-logfile) to find the predicted battery discharging curve and copy/paste it into your `apps.yaml` file.

 Setting This option to **auto** will cause the computed curve to be stored and used automatically.
 This may not work very well if you don't do regular discharges to empty the battery.

 In the same way as for the battery charge curve above, Predbat needs to have access to historical Home Assistant data for battery_discharge_rate, battery_power and soc_kw.
+These must be configured in apps.yaml to point to Home Assistant entities that have appropriate history data for your inverter/battery.

-If you are using REST mode to control your inverter then the following entries in `apps.yaml` will need to be uncommented :
+If you are using REST mode to control your GivEnergy inverter then the following entries in `apps.yaml` will need to be uncommented :

 ```yaml
 discharge_rate: